degD/yet-another-tuner-web/README.md

 has used for building the project.
 [Favicon Generator](https://favicon.io/favicon-generator/) also used to generate simple icons and favicons.

 ## How to run?
-Just head to the [GitHub Pages](https://degd.github.io/yet-another-tuner-web/) or download the builded PWA from the releases tab.
+Just head to the project [GitHub Pages](https://degd.github.io/yet-another-tuner-web/).
+Because of the microphone access, I failed to turn this project into a standalone Android app.